 The executors tied Erberveld’s hands and feet to four strong horses.
-The horses ran to four different directions, rupturing his body to four pieces.
+The horses ran in four different directions, rupturing his body into four pieces.
 They took his head and impaled it on a sharp spear, again, as a warning.
 Later, the Dutch built a monument saying: “As a reminder of the traitor Pieter Erberveld”.

 In October 1740, the bloody extermination against Chinese residents took place in and around Batavia.
-The Dutch soldiers killed around 10,000 Chinese men, women, children everywhere, including at the City Hall square.
-Bodies scattered on the streets, alley, even water canals, piling up so high.
-The fall of sugar price and big unemployment rate led to this “Geger Pecinan” genocide.
+The Dutch soldiers killed around 10,000 Chinese men, women, and children everywhere, including at the City Hall square.
+Bodies scattered on the streets, alleys, and even water canals, piling up so high.
+The fall of sugar prices and big unemployment rate led to this “Geger Pecinan” genocide.

 In front of the building, tourists can see a 3.5-ton cannon dated back to 1641.
 A Portuguese blacksmith Manuel Tavares Bocarro forged the cannon himself in Macao.
 The cannon, called Si Jagur, helped the Portuguese army fight against the Dutch troop in Malacca.
 The Dutch won and brought along Si Jagur to Batavia’s City Hall as loot.

 Despite its main function as the city’s governmental and administrative center, the City Hall had dungeons.
 Hundreds of prisoners were awaiting trials.
 Which eventually led to a death sentence in these tiny cells.
 Starving and cramped, they slowly and painfully rotted and met their end inside.
 When the tide was high, water flooded the dungeons and submerged the prisoners.